alsino/bob-ross-images/README.md

-# Bob Ross image scraper
+# Bob Ross Image Scraper

 ![A nice image](https://raw.githubusercontent.com/alsino/bob-ross-images/master/sample-image.png)

-This is a simple webscraper using node.js and the [request module](https://github.com/request/request#readme) to retrieve beautiful and happy paintings from Bob Ross from [this website](https://www.twoinchbrush.com/).
+This is a simple and quick webscraper using node.js and the [request module](https://github.com/request/request#readme) to retrieve beautiful and happy paintings from Bob Ross from [this website](https://www.twoinchbrush.com/).

 The [chalk module](https://github.com/chalk/chalk#readme) is used for syntax highlighting in the terminal.